mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

     integration scheme will be superior for large :math:`n`.

     Parameter ``n`` (int):
-        Desired number of evalution points
+        Desired number of evaluation points

     Returns → Tuple[drjit.llvm.ad.Float, drjit.llvm.ad.Float]:
         A tuple (nodes, weights) storing the nodes and weights of the